 Tell me about your current job and how it prepared you for this role

 Truly a revealing interview question if you listen carefully.
 First, it’s important to hear about their experience and skills and evaluate whether they’re in fact prepared for the job.
 Second, their language and attitude about their current job and employer are important.
 Do they speak about their company, boss, and colleagues with respect and gratitude?
-Or are they snide and bitter?
+Or are they negative and bitter?
 Prompt them a little bit more by asking what they like or don’t like about their current job.
 Even if they’re coming from a sinking ship or a truly toxic company, how they speak about their current employer says a lot about character and professionalism.

 Why are you leaving your current job?